A price control is instituted when the government feels the current equilibrium price is unfair and intervenes and adjusts the market price.

-The original price is P*, but with the price ceiling the price falls to Pmax and quantity supplied is Qs and quantity demanded is Qd.
+The original price is P*, but with the price ceiling, the price falls to Pmax, and the quantity supplied is Qs, and the quantity demanded is Qd.
 The distance between Quantity Demand (Qd) and Quantity Supplied (Qs) is a shortage.
 There is a fall in producer surplus, but a significant jump in consumer surplus.

-Rent control is one form of prominent price ceiling example.
+Rent control is a prominent price ceiling example.
 The local government can limit how much a landlord can charge a tenant or by how much the landlord can increase prices annually.
-Rent control aims to ensure the quality and affordability of housing on the rental market.
+Rent control aims to ensure the quality and affordability of housing in the rental market.
 New York and San Francisco have famous rent control laws.

 Over the long run, however, rent control decreases the availability of apartments, since suppliers do not wish to spend the money to build more apartments when they cannot charge a profitable rent.
-Landlords not only do not develop any more apartments, but they also do not maintain the ones that they have, not just to save costs but also because they do not have to worry about market demand since there is excessive demand for rent-controlled apartments.
-Hence, excess demand and limited supply ultimately lead to a massive shortage.
+Landlords not only do not develop any more apartments, but they also do not maintain the ones that they have, not just to save costs but also because they do not have to worry about the market demand.

 Effects of a Price Ceiling